lzhLab/epitope/README.md

   ```

 # Usage Demo
-**Note: The model needs to be executed in the root directory(i.e. "/Model")** The sample data have exist in the code directory (i.e. "/Model/datas/0_Orig").
+**Note: The model needs to be executed in the root directory (i.e. "/Model").** The sample data have exist in the directory "/Model/datas/0_Orig".
 1. Set the configuration file.
 The file "config.ini" exists in the directory "/Model/datas".
     ```
     PARAMETER